TowelSniffer/Anki-Chess-2.0/README.md

 ### [Companion Addon](https://github.com/TowelSniffer/ankiChess-Companion-Addon?tab=readme-ov-file)

+This is not required for the templates but will provide additional functionality:
 - Check for updates weekly, and handle updating for you existing templates -- NOTE: will attempt to update any template with PGN as first field
 - Provides an API to allow more utility from template.